converged-computing/metrics-operator/docs/getting_started/custom-resource-definition.md

       apt-get update && apt-get install -y mymounter-tool mymounter-tool mount /data
     post: mymounter-tool unmount /data
+    # Wrap the storage metric in this prefix
+    prefix: myprefix
 ```

-Both of the above are strings.
+All of the above are strings.
 The pipe allows for multiple lines, if appropriate.
+Note that while a "volume" is typical, you might have a storage setup that is done via a set of custom commands, in which case
+you don't need to define the volume too.

 ### metrics